 It is ever so important that we keep up a certain amount of cash reserve.
 Most creditors will allow you to defer either once or twice a year.

 A good tip is to call your creditors and ask about their particular policies about deferments before you intend on using them.
 Make notes on each of their frequencies of use and whether you can do more than one month at a time.
 This information may be invaluable to you at some point in the future.

-If your situation is more long-term and you’re contemplating the idea of settling your debts, please don’t jump in head first.
-Please refer to my detailed breakdown of the “typical collection cycle” to gain a better understanding of how debt settlement works.
+If your situation is more long-term and you're contemplating the idea of settling your debts, please refer to my detailed breakdown about how debt relief really works.